-However, that being said I think it is more pressing now than ever before to establish a strong unemployment union in Australia.
+However, that being said, it is more pressing now than ever before to establish a strong unemployment union in Australia.
 The moment that the government starts forcing the unemployed to do unpaid, largely unsupervised labour (as much as 25 hours a week) is the point where Unemployed people need to stand up for themselves and demand adequate protections.
 Not only that, but considering other attacks against unemployed people – most obviously the government’s plan to cut unemployed people under 30 from any benefit for 6 months, which effectively means the death of the welfare state as we know it – means that a strong organisation representing the needs of the unemployed is essential.
 Simply put, in the wake of all these attacks, the unemployed need a voice within Australian society so they can defend themselves.

 What are some of the major challenges/problems facing unemployed people and other Centrelink clients today?

-While the proposed expansion of Work for the Dole and the plan to increase the eligibility age of Newstart to 25 years old are all significant attacks on the unemployed, first and foremost, I have to say that the major concern of the AUWU is the governments plan cut all unemployed people under 30s from any benefit at all for six months.
+While the proposed expansion of Work for the Dole and the plan to increase the eligibility age of Newstart to 25 years old are all significant attacks on the unemployed, first and foremost, the major concern of the AUWU is the governments plan cut all unemployed people under 30s from any benefit at all for six months.
 By the government’s own estimates, this will plunge 110,000 people per year into extreme poverty.
 This policy will essentially move these people out of the dole queue and into the streets begging for assistance from charities.

 This attack represents the most significant assault of the unemployed since the welfare state was first introduced in 1945.
 It goes against the very principles on which modern Australian society was built.
 Even the conservative Liberal Prime Minister Robert Menzies acknowledged back in 1944 that people should be able to collect unemployment and sickness benefits as “a matter of right”.
 It is beyond belief that a country with the resources of Australia would even consider such a destructive policy.
 The effects of pushing 110,000 people per year into extreme poverty will be felt not just by the unemployed who will no longer be able to afford adequate food, clothes and housing, but also by everyone else within Australian society.
 Crime will surely skyrocket.
 Businesses will suddenly have less demand for their products, meaning further unemployment, which will then in turn lead to more poverty.
 The flow on effects of this policy will be nothing short of disastrous for Australian society as a whole.